-Management of Sites Requiring Accelerated Improvement
+Management of Sites Requiring Accelerated Remediation

 When a site is publicly announced as a soil and groundwater pollution control or remediation site, the responsible party must submit a pollution remediation plan and execute it upon approval by local environmental protection agency.
-To safeguard public health and protect environmental resources, we regularly assess the status of sites on the regulatory list, monitor remediation progress, and designate sites with stalled or unimplemented remediation efforts as "sites requiring accelerated remediation."
+To safeguard public health and protect environmental resources, we regularly assess the status of sites on the regulatory list, oversee remediation progress, and designate sites with stalled or unimplemented remediation efforts as "sites requiring accelerated remediation."
 Special attention is dedicated to advancing their pollution remediation and management.

 Policy StrategyFor sites on the regulatory list, 146 remain where the polluter has either failed to carry out remediation more than six months past due or remains unidentified, with no remediation initiated.
 These sites are now classified as "sites requiring accelerated remediation."
 To use administrative resources effectively, these 146 sites will undergo priority analysis to identify responsible parties, ensuring proper and efficient allocation of administrative resources.
 Through environmental site assessments, economic evaluations, and remediation feasibility studies, appropriate and practical pollution remediation and management strategies are developed and implemented.